MattPinder/MastersProject/README.md

 900,001-1,800,000	| 899810/900321 (99.9%)		416/900321 ( 0.0%)	SMR1 - 900226
 1,800,001-2,700,000     | 899646/900594 (99.9%)		827/900594 ( 0.1%)	SMR1 - 900361
 2,700,001-              | 870975/871730 (99.9%)		596/871730 ( 0.1%)	SMR1 - 871566 (_002 - 871298)

+# 18 August 2017

+See capitals above:
+* In announcement papers, include details on incomplete pathways if there is a decent amount of evidence for them
+* Blast 16S of pb_77 bacteria, in particular Sulfitobacter (not predicted by Alvar)
+* Re: mito repeats
+  * WOULD REPEAT LENGTH DIFFER BETWEEN MITOCHONDRIA IN AN INDIVIDUAL CELL?
+  * LOOK AT RAW READ QUALITY INDIVIDUALLY TO ELIMINATE LOW-QUALITY REGIONS
+    * FIND ASSEMBLY WITH # OF REPEATS CLOSEST TO THE BEST-QUALITY RAWS
+    * CHECK STRINGENCY OF SETTINGS AND SPANNING READS OF e.g. 'THIRD', AND IF ALL LOOKS WELL THEN GO WITH THIS (NOTE THIS IN M&M SECTION)
+      * RETRY MITOS AND DOGMA ANNOTATORS
+      * USE TRANSLATION TABLE 4
+      * HOLD FIRE FOR NOW UNTIL ILLUMINA DATA ARRIVES

+## ST54 bacteria

+* pb_77 16S of unidentified species
+  * Appears to be either Sulfitobacter or Tateyamaria
+    * If Sulfito, doesn't seem to be SMR1

+* Three of the four predicted bacterial species appear on long contigs

+* Previous attempt to circularise failed...
+  * Can't find any data for this; retry
+  * grep tig00000003, tig00000531 and tig00000534 (tig00000251 currently too short)